Symmetry breaking at a topological phase transition: Symmetry breaking

 The Cram\'{e}r-von Mises mean square distance~\cite{Cramer1928OnTheComposition,vonMises1928Wahrscheinlichkeit}

-between $F_{\phi_m,n}(x)$ and the target CDF $F(x)$ then provides a natural measure of the timescale on which symmetry is restored via local dynamics.
-Fig.~\ref{fig:SymmetryBreaking}d shows estimates of the Cram\'{e}r-von Mises statistic $n \omega_{\phi_m,n}^2$ as a function of temperature and system size.
-We use supplemental global-twist dynamics to improve the statistics at high temperature.~\footnote{Only local dynamics can induce a converged ECDF, as the set of Dirac distributions described above has a piecewise-constant ECDF.} For large enough $n$ and within the simulation error, the data converge on the displayed values and indicate that $\tau \omega_{\phi_m,n}^2 \sim N$ for low-temperature Metropolis dynamics and that $\tau \omega_{\phi_m,n}^2$ is system-size independent for both event-chain dynamics (away from the transition) and high-temperature Metropolis dynamics.
-With the low-temperature symmetry-restoring timescale $\tau_{\rm symm}$ defined as the timescale on which $\omega_{\phi_m,n}^2$ goes to zero, it follows that $\tau_{\rm symm} \sim N^{z / 2}$ with $z = 2$ for the physical Metropolis dynamics and $z = 0$ for the symmetry-restoring event-chain dynamics, reminiscent of previous investigations~\cite{Lei2018IrreversibleMarkovChains}.
-At high temperature, the Metropolis and event-chain data meet at a plateau, reflecting a flattened Boltzmann distribution with increasing temperature.
-The event-chain data decrease with temperature, reflecting improved mixing (see Methods).
+between $F_{\phi_{\bf m},n}(x)$ and the target CDF $F(x)$ measures the deviations from the target CDF $F(x)$, providing access to the (directional mixing) timescale on which symmetry is achieved via local dynamics.
+Fig.~\ref{fig:SymmetryBreaking}(a) shows estimates of the Cram\'{e}r-von Mises statistic $\langle n \omega_{\phi_{\bf m},n}^2 \rangle $ as a function of temperature and system size.
+We use supplemental global-twist dynamics to improve the statistics at high temperature~\footnote{The timescale on which symmetry is achieved via global dynamics (at arbitrarily large system size) is very long (and at most weakly $N$-dependent) compared to that achieved via local dynamics for the simulations presented here.}.
+For large enough $n$ and within the simulation error, the data converge on the displayed values and indicate that $\langle \tau \omega_{\phi_{\bf m},n}^2 \rangle \sim N$ for low-temperature Metropolis dynamics and that $\langle \tau \omega_{\phi_{\bf m},n}^2 \rangle $ is system-size independent for both event-chain dynamics (sufficiently far from the transition) and high-temperature Metropolis dynamics.
+Since $\langle \omega_{\phi_{\bf m},n}^2 \rangle \to 0$ as $\tau \to \infty$ and $\langle \tau \omega_{\phi_{\bf m},n}^2 \rangle$ converges on the directional mixing timescale $\tau_{\rm mix}$, it follows that $\langle \omega_{\phi_{\bf m},n}^2 \rangle \propto \tau_{\rm mix} / \tau$ for all $\tau > \tau_{\rm mix}$.
+The data therefore imply that $\tau_{\rm mix} \sim N^{z / 2}$, where at low temperature $z = 2$ for the physical Metropolis dynamics and $z = 0$ for the symmetric event-chain dynamics (reminiscent of previous investigations~\cite{Lei2018IrreversibleMarkovChains}).
+The data also imply that $z = 0$ at high temperature in both cases.
+All data sets meet at a high-temperature plateau, reflecting the flattening of the Boltzmann distribution with increasing temperature.
+The event-chain results decrease with temperature, reflecting improved directional mixing (see Appendix~\ref{app:Algorithms}).